 The Sanctuary Camelback resort isn’t part of any of the large chains, so the option to use your credit card points are somewhat limited but possible.

 Using Points – There are a couple of ways you can use your points to stay here.
 There are a few credit cards that allow you to redeem your points at a flat rate for travel purchases.
-If you have the Chase Sapphire Preferred® card or the Chase Sapphire Reserve®, you can redeem your Ultimate Rewards points through the Chase travel portal to stay here.
+If you have the card_name or the card_name, you can redeem your Ultimate Rewards points through the Chase travel portal to stay here.

-The Capital One Venture Rewards card also has a “purchase eraser” feature with their card.
+The card_name card also allows you to redeem your points for a statement credit on travel purchases.
 First, you need to book your hotel with the card.
-Then log into your Capital One account and “erase” the purchase using your points.
+Then log into your Capital One account and select the purchase using your points.
 In both cases, you won’t get the most value out of your points.
 However, if you just want a no-hassle way to redeem your points, this is it.

 Other Programs – When I stay at a hotel that isn’t part of a major chain, I typically like to book my room with Hotels.com.
 Their reward program gives you a free night after booking 10 nights.
 Just be sure to check the rates offered directly with the hotel first to see if they have any specials.
 If the rates are the same, I’d book with hotels.com for the rewards.

 Maximize Your Purchase – If you’re paying cash for your stay be sure to use a credit card that gives you a bonus when making travel purchases.
-A couple of my favorite options are the Chase Sapphire Preferred, Chase Sapphire Reserve and the Platinum Card by American Express.
+A couple of my favorite options are the card_name, card_name and the card_name.

 Check-In, Parking & Fees